 GCam – take your photos to next level

-But thanks to Google Cam – GCam – as it is popularly known, it is a a gem for all other phones.
-Though the official GCam app might not be available for all the phones, the devs at XDA and other portals are ensuring that we get a ‘ported’ app for our phones.
+But thanks to Google Cam – GCam – as it is popularly known, it is a gem for all other phones.
+Though the official GCam app might not be available for all phones, the devs at XDA and other portals are ensuring that we get a ‘ported’ app for our phones.

 GCam – Pixel like image quality

 You can clearly make out the difference between a photo from the OnePlus camera and GCam.
-The one above with GCam is more sharper and has better clarity when zoomed in.
-It does washes out the sky but that can be tuned.
+The one above with GCam is sharper and has better clarity when zoomed in.
+It does wash out the sky but that can be tuned.
 The OnePlus 3T stock produced dull and soft images.
 Even the color of the trees at the bottom isn’t quite on target.

-On the OnePlus 3T, there’s now portrait mode, but with Gcam for OnePlus 3T, there is !
+On the OnePlus 3T, there’s now portrait mode, but with Gcam for OnePlus 3T, there is!
 The algorithm is great at finding the edges and blurring the background to give that depth effect and create stunning portraits.

 GCam for OnePlus – Download Link

-And if you are interested, to check out this reddit post which talks about whether Google should be concerned about the GCam ports or not.
+And if you are interested, check out this reddit post which talks about whether Google should be concerned about the GCam ports or not.
 Mention your views/feedback in the comments below or tweet to me at @Atulmaharaj